-Kit needed: D-SLR, Wide-angle lens, Tripod (optional), ND filter for long exposures
+Kit needed: DSLR, wide-angle lens, tripod (optional), ND filter for long exposures

 Leading lines are a useful way to simplify a composition, so it’s a visual device that goes hand in hand with other simplifying techniques like using a long exposure to blur water here.
 In this project, we’ll explore both techniques – how to use both leading lines and motion blur to strengthen your compositions.

-TOP TIPS: On the straight and narrow
+Top tips: On the straight and narrow

-Depth of field extends twice as far beyond the point of focus than in front of it, so if you focus one third of the way into the scene and use a narrow aperture, you can be sure of front-to-back sharpness
+Depending on where you focus in the scene, depth of field extends twice as far beyond the point of focus than in front of it, so if you focus one third of the way into the scene and use a narrow aperture, you can be sure of front-to-back sharpness

 Neutral Density filters lessen the flow of light into your lens, enabling you to lower your shutter speed (making a tripod a must) for a blurred water effect.
 ND filters come in different strengths or ‘stops’, from subtle to almost opaque.
 The strength you need will depend on how slow you want to go.
 Each stop lets you double your shutter speed, so a three-stop ND reduces 1/60 sec to around 1/8 sec, while a 10-stopper takes 1/60 sec to 15 seconds.

 1. Walk the line